gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 image and the generated image as containing the same things.
 * Preserve style by maintaning similar *correlations* within activations for both low-level layers and high-level layers.
 Feature correlations capture *textures:* the generated image and the style-reference image should share the same textures at different spatial scales.
+#### Neural style transfer in Keras
+Neural style transfer can be implemented using any pretrained convnet.
+Here, you'll use the VGG19 network used by Gatys.
+VGG19 is a simple variant of the VGG16 network, with three more convolutional layers.

+This is the general process: